W34K3D/W34K3D/Python Documentation.md

 ```

 You can put parentheses around the operations that should be done first.
-It makes the code easier to read.
+&nbsp; It makes the code easier to read.

  ```py
 a = (3 > 2) or False